eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 It has the standard Moodle Capability-Checks built-in so there are no extra capabilites needed and multiple levels of Support can be accomplished (see chapter "Capabilites").

 ## Features
-* Find Students & Courses
+* Find students & courses
 * Display additional information about your students
-  * Enrolled Courses/Students
+  * Enrolled courses/students
-  * Amount of enrolled Students
+  * Amount of enrolled students
 * Enrol users into courses
-* Create a new Course
+* Create a new course
 * Delete users from courses
 * Hotlinks to additional Features
   * Edit, Settings, Visibility of courses